jbock-java/jbock/SPAGHETTI.md

 This list will contain headers in the same order in which they appear in `argv`.

-To declare a repeatable option or param, either define a custom collector, or use a parameter method that returns `List<SomeMappableType>`.
+To declare a repeatable named option or positional parameter, either define a custom collector, or use a parameter type of the form `java.util.List<?>`.

 ### Parameter shapes

-Given a <a href="#binding-options">*binding option*</a> like this
+Given a named option like this

 ````java
 @Option(value = "file", mnemonic = 'f')